Tsardines/fallout-terminal/project-worksheet.md

   - Screen display
   - The computer monitor
   - Power dial appearance
+  - Screen illuminates bottom of computer area

 ## MVP

-User will be able to:
+- User will be able to:
   - Interact with the power button (start and reset game)
   - Input their name (landing page)
 - Second button on TV that pop ups information:
-  - Created by:
+  - Created by: Me
   - GitHub link
   - Bethesda Softworks license